Missing man's body found in shallow grave, additional charges filed on Harnett County inmate

 Investigators received a tip that Ford's body may have been on a property along T.W.
 Campbell Lane.
 After obtaining a search warrant, Harnett County authorities found the body in a shallow grave Friday morning.

-Authorities charged Brooks with murder and concealing/failing to report a death.
+Brooks was charged with murder and concealing/failing to report a death.
 He was already in the Harnett County Detention Facility on unrelated narcotics charges.

-According to a news release, the death remains under investigation and more charges may be filed on Brooks or coconspirators.
+According to a news release, the death remains under investigation and more charges may be filed on Brooks or any other suspects.

 Missing man's body found in shallow grave, additional charges filed on Harnett County inmate